Looking at better incremental and recovery potential? Healthcare Services Group Inc. (HCSG)

 The latest trade, Performances and Moving Averages give us the following Picture

-The share price of Healthcare Services Group Inc. (NASDAQ:HCSG) dipped -2.32% to close Friday’s market session at $22.72, lower as compared to yesterday’s close.
-The stock price fluctuated between $22.645 and $23.56 throughout the trading session with the volume trading being 878488 shares, which represented a significant variation when compared to the three months average volume of 901.73K shares.
-The firm’s stock price fluctuated -8.57% within the last five trades and -12.45% within the last 30 trades, which was a significant change from the beginning of this year.
-Despite the fact that the share price decreased -20.28% in the last 6 months and -25.39% was subtracted to its value over the previous 3 months.
-HCSG stock is trading at a margin of -8.22%, -11.33% and -21.50% apart from the 20-Day, 50-Day and 200-Day Simple Moving Average prices.
+The share price of Healthcare Services Group Inc. (NASDAQ:HCSG) dipped -13.97% to close Wednesday’s market session at $20.02, lower as compared to yesterday’s close.
+The stock price fluctuated between $19.705 and $21.45 throughout the trading session with the volume trading being 4524221 shares, which represented a significant variation when compared to the three months average volume of 917.23K shares.
+The firm’s stock price fluctuated -14.33% within the last five trades and -19.14% within the last 30 trades, which was a significant change from the beginning of this year.
+Despite the fact that the share price decreased -35.77% in the last 6 months and -25.58% was subtracted to its value over the previous 3 months.
+HCSG stock is trading at a margin of -18.13%, -21.27% and -30.64% apart from the 20-Day, 50-Day and 200-Day Simple Moving Average prices.

 What Does Healthcare Services Group Inc.’s Profitability and Valuation Ratios Tell Us About the Stock?